armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

      - path: /path/to/specific/manifest.yaml
    # The map of strategies that you can use to deploy your app.
    strategies:
-     # The name for a strategy, which you use for the `strategy` key to select one to use.
+     # The name for a strategy.
+You select one to use with the `targets.strategy` key.
      <strategyName>:
        # The deployment strategy type.
 As part of the early access program, Borealis supports `canary`.
        canary: